westonbelk/gnu-presentation/slides.md

 	- Enterprise tends to avoid

 * Lesser GNU General Public License (LGPL)
-	- Mainly intended for libraries (though gnu.org will tell you otherwise)
 	- Allows proprietary software to link to the software

 ---